Guestwick: Geography

-According to the 2021 census, Guestwick has a population of 210 people which shows an increase from the 207 people recorded in the 2011 census.
+According to the 2021 census, Guestwick has a population of 210 people which shows an increase from the 207 recorded in the 2011 census.

 St. Peter’s Church

 Guestwick's parish church is dedicated to Saint Peter and dates from the Twelfth Century.
 St. Peter's is located within the village on Church Lane and has been Grade I listed since 1961.
 The church is still open for Sunday services and is part of the Heart of Norfolk Churches Benefice.

 St. Peter's was restored in the Victorian era but still retains its Fifteenth Century font.
 The church holds a good collection of Fifteenth Century stained-glass and some stained-glass wildlife installed by Adam O'Grady in 2000.

 Governance

 Guestwick is part of the electoral ward of Eynesford for local elections and is part of the district of Broadland.

 The village's national constituency is Broadland and Fakenham which has been represented by the Conservative Party's Jerome Mayhew MP since 2019.